simonmcc/stack-kicker/README.md

 ## TODO

-1. Clean up provider logic
+1. Clean/Add up provider logic
 2. Remove dependency on python-novaclient for floating-ip attach
 3. Remove dependency on a full chef gem install
 4. Better docs & examples
 5. Support for AWS EC2 (from aws-kicker)
 5. Support for DNS Updates on instance creation (from aws-kicker)
-6.

 ## Contributing

 1. Fork it